 Hints For Prepping, Serving and Storing This Dutch Apple Pie Recipe

 - Buy enough apples.
 A pound of whole apples is equal to around three cups of peeled and sliced apples.
 For this recipe, you should buy at least two pounds.

-- Serve warm with ice cream.
+- Serve warm with a scoop of vanilla ice cream.
 For the best flavor serve while still warm, but not hot with a scoop of your vanilla ice cream!

-Stay in the know with everything we are doing by following us on Facebook!
+Stay in the know about everything we are doing by following us on Facebook!